abhibongale/dataexplained/_posts/2021-01-26-plastic-pollution.md

 ![center](/figs/2021-01-26-plastic-pollution/unnamed-chunk-7-1.png)

-Coca-Cola was the largest plastic polluter. (**Note: Lot of missing data**, But it gives a overview).
+Coca-Cola was the largest plastic polluter. (**Note: Lot of missing data**, But it gives a overview).<br>

 [Forbes Article](https://www.forbes.com/sites/trevornace/2019/10/29/coca-cola-named-the-worlds-most-polluting-brand-in-plastic-waste-audit/?sh=678cc92c74e0)

 ## Conclusion
 - Plastic Pollution is has become mainstream environmental problem Countries, companies should do more to tackle this problem.
-- Awareness should be spread about plastic pollution and its harm
+- Awareness should be spread about plastic pollution and its harm.

-### To tackle this problem
+### To tackle this problem, We should

 The increasingly apparent single-use plastic problem highlights the need to tackle the issue, in part, with three strategies: